 When you know your country deeply — its alliances, its red lines, its voting history — you stop improvising and start leading.
 You speak with authority because you have evidence.
 You lobby effectively because you know who agrees with you before the conference even starts.

-This guide gives you a five-step research framework used by experienced delegates at conferences like Delhi MUN, DSMUN, and HMUN India.
+This guide gives you a six-step research framework used by experienced delegates at conferences like Delhi MUN, DSMUN, and HMUN India.
 Follow it in order.
 Each step builds on the last.

 Before you touch the background guide, spend 30 minutes understanding your country's foreign policy identity.
 Is it non-aligned, like India historically?
 Is it a permanent UN Security Council member with veto power?
 Is it a small island state with climate as its primary concern?